edinburghlivinglab/ddc/pages/syllabus.md

 <div class="t30">
 <h2><a name="weekbyweek"></a>Course Schedule</h2>
  <p>
- Unlike many standard pre-Honours courses at the University, <i>Data, Design and Society</i> (DDS) will be organised around team-based projects.
+ Unlike many standard courses at the University, <i>Data, Design and the City</i> (DDC) will be organised around team-based projects.
 The project work will be broken down into five <b>phases</b>, which are indicated in the table below.
  The structure of the projects is described in more detail in the <a href="{{ site.baseurl }}/project_overview/">Project Overview</a>.
 </p>